Cashmaney/tendermint-validator/README.md

 Setting up SGX is outside the scope of this document.
 This package has been configured to work with version 2.9.1.
 You can refer to pages such as [this](https://github.com/enigmampc/EnigmaBlockchain/blob/master/docs/dev/setup-sgx.md) for installation instructions.

+## Software Mode

+If you don't have an SGX-capable machine at the ready, you can still test out this validator for yourself in software mode.
+*This will not protect your keys in a safe manner and you should never use this mode for anything other than testing*

+Run the prebuilt docker image:
+`docker run -it cashmaney/sgx_signer_sw:latest`

+Then setup using the steps [here](#configure-validator-instance)

 ## Docker Setup